antofic/GraphCodable/Docs/UserGuide.md

 ### Identity for swift system value types that use copy on write (COW)

 Many swift system value types use the copy on write (COW) mechanism.
-Among these, the most common are `Array`, `ContiguousArray`, `Data`, `Set`, `Dictionary` and presumably `String`.
+Among these, the most common are `Array`, `ContiguousArray`, `Data`, `Set`, `Dictionary` and presumably `String` beyond a certain number of characters.
 Unfortunately, none of these types exposes the *ObjectIdentifier* of the reference type used as storage, otherwise it would be very simple to provide them with identities, exactly as it was done in the example of the previous paragraph with `MyArray`.

 In the case of `Array` and `ContiguousArray` it is possible to obtain the *ObjectIdentifier* of the internal storage with the following trick: